RICKand-MORTY/MARMamba/README.md

 ## MARMamba

-This is the source code for MARMamba in paper "**From Attention to Mamba: Pioneering Solution in CT Metal Artifact Reduction**".
+This is the source code for MARMamba in paper "**Balancing Efficiency and Restoration: Lightweight Mamba-Based Model for CT Metal Artifact Reduction**".

 ### Architecture